aginamena/Recommend-Application/README.md

 Users of the site are able to recommend books to other users of site.
 The recommended books are fiction, non-fiction, poetry, folktale and drama.
 Any user can see all the recommended books of other users in the site.
+When logged in, a user can see all the users using the site and what books they have recommended.
+Users can sort books in the site by category and can only edit or delete their recommended books and not books recommended by other users